hashicorp-forge/terraform-cloud-action/destroy/README.md

 # Destroy action

 A GitHub Action that creates a destroy run in a Terraform Cloud workspace.
-Use this in conjunction with [hashicorp-forge/terraform-cloud-action/output](https://github.com/hashicorp-forge/terraform-cloud-action/output) to assemble GitHub Action pipelines using infrastructure managed by Terraform Cloud.
+Usually used to tear down infrastructure that you created with the apply action.

 ## Documentation
----

 ### Inputs